bianich/g5-2025-website/docs/_pages/database.markdown

 <br>

-A main table containing all the permanent attributes of the item (title, id, description, relative user, upload date etc) A table for the user, which stores all their information that are relevant to the research (we discarded data that was found to be irrelevant and could pose a databreach issue)
+A main table containing all the permanent attributes of the item: title, id, description, relative user, upload date etc.
+A table for the user, which stores all their information that are relevant to the research, discarding data that was found to be irrelevant and could pose a data breach issue.
-A table for storing information about the main image of the item A table that contains the instance of the item with all the attributes that could change over time (price, number of likes etc)
+A table for storing information about the main image of the item, in the smallest size available.
+A table that contains the instance of the item with all the attributes that could change over time, such as price and number of likes.

-In the analysis phase, we also checked how many items were recovered multiple times and if some changing features could be somehow relevant to our research, but these were a minority and had a small - albeit not entirely uselss - impact on the outcome of the classifier.
+Concerning the last table, in the analysis phase we checked how many items were recovered multiple times and if some changing features could be somehow relevant to our research, but these were a minority and had a small, albeit not entirely useless, impact on the outcome of the classifier.

 <br>
 <br>